CorySanin/BotMaker-for-Discord/README.md

 ```

 This is worst case scenario.
 Your commands.xml may look simpler.

+Once you have your commands.xml, you can start BotMaker.
+When you run it for the first time, it will prompt you for some information related to your bot account.
+If you haven't made an account for your bot yet, do so [here](https://discordapp.com/developers/applications/me).
+You will have to make a bot user in order to use BotMaker.
+The last step is to invite the bot to your server.
+Go to `https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot&permissions=0`, where `CLIENTID` is your bot application's client ID (NOT THE TOKEN).

 If you are ready to try it out, go to the [releases](https://github.com/CoryZ40/BotMaker-for-Discord/releases/latest) and grab the latest version.

 ## Having Issues?